 Burns are the next big concern for any safety manager dealing with welding employees.
 Workers are in close proximity to showers of sparks and open flame, meaning burns can be severe and have long-lasting effects.

 The only way to ensure total safety is through the use of proper personal protection equipment, or PPE.
-For physical shielding during welding, this means a mask to protect the face (like the one found here), along with flame-retardant overalls to cover clothing (similar to this FlameResistant Twill Coverall).
+For physical shielding during welding, this means a mask to protect the face, along with flame-retardant overalls to cover clothing.
 Its also important to note that employees involved in welding processes should never wear loose clothing.

 As well as a physical barrier for burning debris, gloves should be part of every worker’s PPE in order to give them extra grip; a welding torch that slips while in use can multiply the risk of fire and burns.